Coarse-graining nonequilibrium diffusions with Markov chains: Discrete-state approximations of diffusions

 \subsubsection{Entropy production in the Scharfetter-Gummel discretisation}

 In this section, we will show that the EPR of the discrete approximation converges to that of the underlying diffusion process.
-We begin by assuming that the discrete process is stationary with distribution $\pi$.
-As each cell only receives transitions from the four adjacent cells, the EPR of Eq. (\ref{eq: schnak}) reduces to,
+We begin by assuming that the discrete process is stationary with distribution $\pi_{i,j}= \Delta x \Delta y \,\pi(x_i,y_j) + O(\Delta x^3\Delta y+\Delta x\Delta y^3)$, which is a midpoint approximation of the true stationary density $\pi(x,y)$.
+As each cell only receives transitions from the four adjacent cells, the EPR of Eq. (\ref{eq: schnak}) reduces to

-where each contribution is defined by,
+where each contribution is defined by

 with analogous expressions for the remaining terms.
-Substituting in the expressions derived from the SG discretisation, we obtain,
+Substituting in the expressions derived from the SG discretisation, we obtain